“Itel’s survival is premised on understanding the market especially what consumers want in terms of having value for money” –

 The mobile phone market in Nigeria is still very dynamic.
 There are some predictions we might say will come to pass, but at the same time the Nigerian consumer psychology we still slow them down.
 Like about 2-3years ago, it was predicted that by 2018 about 60% of the market will be using 4g services but the usage is still less than 20%.
-Airtel is just picking up 4G across some states in Nigeria, like Lagos, Abuja and Rivers, aside those three locations, the rest are yet to be connected.
-There is also the issue with 4G dominant because it means a lot of people will be able to do video streaming but you see a lot of people are shying away from video streaming because of high data cost, so there are a lot of dynamics that is unpredictable especially in Nigeria so in the next few years, there will be higher smart phone penetration especially in the northern part of the country, more people will move away from the feature phones to smart phones.
+Airtel is just picking up 4G across some states in Nigeria, like Lagos, Abuja and Rivers, aside from those three locations, the rest are yet to be connected.
+There is also the issue with 4G dominant because it means a lot of people will be able to do video streaming but you see a lot of people are shying away from video streaming because of high data cost, so there are a lot of dynamics that is unpredictable especially in Nigeria so in the next few years, there will be higher smartphone penetration especially in the northern part of the country, more people will move away from the feature phones to smartphones.
 I will say more of the lite apps – Facebook Lite, Youtube Lite, Instagram Lite etc. will take over and there will be more synergy with the major operators such as giving out data bundle after the purchase of a phone.
 Another thing is the sales of phones on a contract basis; Itel is currently working with some banks to see if this will be possible as seen in developed markets across the world.
-We are also talking to the banks to see which of our phones can be given out to avail the buyer to pay in installment or the bank might decide to pay us and collect the money from the customer.
-Another trend is 4G, more customers will get on the 4G wagon by purchasing 4G enabled phones and Itel as a forward thinking brand will also be introducing more 4G phones very soon asides the S32lte and A22 that are 4G enabled among others.
+We are also talking to the banks to see which of our phones can be given out to avail the buyer to pay in instalment or the bank might decide to pay us and collect the money from the customer.
+Another trend is 4G, more customers will get on the 4G wagon by purchasing 4G enabled phones and Itel as a forward-thinking brand will also be introducing more 4G phones very soon asides the S32lte and A22 that are 4G enabled among others.

 Looking at Itel what are your goals for the Nigerian market in the next 5-10 years?